AJWurts/WeatherVis/README.md

 # Weather Visualization using METARs and TAFs
 By Alexander Wurts

+## An open source live weather visualization software aimed at Pilots.
+Pilot's can search for any airport in the US with a METAR and instantly pull up live data.
+The data is visualized in various methods with an emphasis on comprehension and helping new pilots understand the language of METARs and TAFs.

 ## If you like this project please consider sponsoring me, so I can add more cool features.
 [Sponsor Link](https://github.com/sponsors/AJWurts) - It's only a few bucks a month.